-The Loadings Plots shown in Figure show that there is no notable difference between varieties in PC1 and PC2 However, PC3 is markedly different in each variety, indicating that this main component is a significant carrier of the intervarietal distinctiveness of this product.
+The Loadings Plots shown in Figure show that there is no notable difference between varieties in PC1 and PC2.
+However, PC3 is markedly different in each variety, indicating that this main component is a significant carrier of the inter-varietal distinctiveness of this proOne-class SIMCA

-One-class SIMCA

 Table.
 Results of One-class SIMCA on "Healthy” Class.
 Exp.Var: % Variance explained by the model.